HMP Alumni Scholarships

 Established in 2007 by Mary Kay and Stephen E. Corbeil, the scholarship of $2,500 is awarded to an entering out-of-state MHA student who has demonstrated high academic achievement and leadership potential.
 Special consideration is given to students expressing an interest in multi-hospital systems.

-Established in 2016, this $1,000 scholarship is awarded annually to two outstanding and deserving graduate students within the Master of Health Administration program.
+Established in 2016, these two $1,000 scholarships are awarded annually to two outstanding and deserving graduate students within the Master of Health Administration program.

-Established in 2000 by his son, Todd C. Linden, the Charles R. Linden Scholarship of $1,500 is made annually to a second or third year year Master of Health Administration student interested in a career in the non-profit sector of health care.
+Established in 2000 by his son, Todd C. Linden, the Charles R. Linden Scholarship of $1,500 is made annually to a second or third year Master of Health Administration student.

-Established in 2014 by MediRevv President Chris Klitgaard, MHA, MBA, this scholarship is awarded annually to a student who has demonstrated high academic achievement and strong leadership potential.
+Established in 2014 by MediRevv President Chris Klitgaard, MHA, MBA ’99, this scholarship is awarded annually to a student who has demonstrated high academic achievement and strong leadership potential.

-Established in 2002, the Marilyn and Lawrence Prybil Scholarship of $2,000 is made annually to a second or third year Master of Health Administration student with a strong commitment to working in not-for-profit multi-unit health care systems.
+Established in 2002, the Lawrence and Marilyn Prybil Scholarship of $2,000 is made annually to a second or third year Master of Health Administration student with a strong commitment to working in not-for-profit multi-unit healthcare systems.

 • Frank N. Whitson Award